aronakhmad/aronakhmad.github.io/_posts/2022-11-03-Movie-Duration-Trend-Analysis.markdown

 ---
 title:  "Movie Duration Trend Analysis (using Netflix dataset)"
-subtitle: "The movie industry has been growing rapidly over the few decades.
-As technology is getting better over time, the movie industry has grown its quality as well.
-However, the making process is getting much more complex either.
-Would the more difficult movie-making process impact the movie duration from then to now?
-In this article, we would make a little research about that.
-Is the movie duration getting shorter now?
+subtitle: "In this article, we would make simple research on whether or not movie duration decreasing.
+So, is the movie duration getting shorter now?
 Or is it otherwise?
 Let’s find out!"
 author: "Aron Akhmad"
 avatar: "img/authors/cat.jpeg"
 image: "img/movie_duration_analysis/netflix.jpg"
 date:   2022-11-03
 ---

 Movies are a type of entertainment people love to have in their spare time.
 Over few decades, movies are getting more and more consumed as accessibility is much better and easier now.
-Though, speculation is going on saying that movie’s duration is decreasing now.

-In this article, we would like to find out whether that speculation or hypothesis is true or not.
-With the Netflix dataset, we will do a simple analysis on python to crack the code.
-Let’s go!
+And as technology is getting better over time, the movie industry has grown its quality as well.
+However, the making process is getting much more complex either.
+Would the more difficult movie-making process impact the movie duration from then to now?
+Let's do some simple research on it!

 First, load the Netflix CSV dataset and store its value in a data frame called durations_df.
 Print the first 5 data of durations_df using the head() function to get a glimpse of it.